pommelstrike/poppers_project_packup/readme.md

 ## Support

 If you find this tool useful, please consider supporting me on [Patreon](https://www.patreon.com/pommelstrike) to help create more BG3 tools and mods.
-Your support keeps the rage alive!

 ## License